 How long will therapy last?

 Typical EMDR sessions last from 60 to 90 minutes.
-Single event traumas, such as an accident, may require less sessions than long-term trauma and multiple traumatic events,.The impact of the traumatic event(s) and your coping ability and resources are determinants in how many treatment sessions are necessary and when EMDR should be applied.
+Single event traumas, such as an accident, may require fewer sessions than long-term trauma and multiple traumatic events,.The impact of the traumatic event(s) and your coping ability and resources are determinants in how many treatment sessions are necessary and when EMDR should be applied.
 EMDR may be used within a standard therapy format or as a treatment all by itself.

 Dr. Mazzei of Evolutions Behavioral Health is trained in EMDR and utilizes this treatment approach when appropriate.
 She will work closely with you to determine if EMDR therapy is appropriate for your situation and your specific treatment plan.

 How do I get started?

-The best place to start is by speaking to our staff, who can discuss how EMDR might benefit you, answer any questions about EMDR therapy, and schedule a confidential appointment with Dr. Mazzei.
+The best place to start is by speaking to our staff, who can discuss how EMDR therapy might benefit you, answer any questions about EMDR therapy, and schedule a confidential appointment with Dr. Mazzei.
 If you have any questions or would like to schedule an appointment, please call or contact us today.

 Evolutions Behavioral Health Services is conveniently located at 3120 N. Arizona Ave.
 Suite 103, Chandler, AZ.
 Additionally, Dr. Mazzei offers teletherapy for online EMDR treatment.
 You can reach us at (480) 448-6755.